Middle-earth: Shadow of War

 - 4 % negative mentions

-The game's replayability is highly praised, primarily due to its innovative nemesis system, which creates unique and personalized experiences with each playthrough.
-Many players find the variety of gameplay mechanics, including fortress sieges and asynchronous multiplayer elements, contribute significantly to its longevity and enjoyment.
-However, some reviews note that while the initial replay value is strong, it may diminish over time due to repetitive elements and a lack of new content after completing the main story.
+The game's replayability is highly praised, primarily due to its innovative nemesis system, which ensures that no two playthroughs are the same and adds significant depth to the gameplay.
+Many players find the variety of mechanics, including fortress sieges and asynchronous multiplayer elements, contribute to an engaging experience that encourages repeated play.
+However, some critiques mention that the replay value may diminish after completing the main story, with certain aspects becoming repetitive over time.

 “The game's nemesis system, as it is called, is an excellent method of offering replayability without adding meaningless fluff to the campaign.”